jaesparza/radio-beacon/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/f8016682e9df420782b7d66f2a9a6b9e)](https://app.codacy.com/gh/jaesparza/radio-beacon?utm_source=github.com&utm_medium=referral&utm_content=jaesparza/radio-beacon&utm_campaign=Badge_Grade)

 This is a radio beacon for the modes WSPR and QRRS (FSK-CW, CW).
 The beacon is built around an STM32 and a AD9850 DDS.
 It works by driving directly the DDS in order to implement the different modulations (Frequecy Shift Keying and ON/OF keying).
-Having all the components at hand, the beacon can be put to work at least in one mode in a weekend and completed under a couple.
+Having all the components at hand, the beacon can be put together over a weekend.

 > - Make sure that you comply with local radio regulations before building and deploying this.
 > - I make no claims with regards to electrical safety, RF safety, EMC compatibility or compliance to standards of any kind.